 Less than you might think!

-Reputable investigators will charge you a one-time fee before they start working.
+The best investigators will charge you a one-time fee before they start working.
 From there, you won’t be asked to pay anything else, and you’ll never be surprised with hidden fees.
-Most state cost only $39 per plate.
+Most states cost only $39 per plate.

 License Plate Lookup – How to Search License Plate Numbers Online

 License Plate Lookup: The Untold Story

 DPPA Permissible Purpose